willfarrell/docker-autoheal/README.md

 # docker-autoheal

 Monitor and restart unhealthy docker containers.
-This functionality was propose to be included with the addition of `HEALTHCHECK`, however didn't make the cut.
+This functionality was proposed to be included with the addition of `HEALTHCHECK`, however didn't make the cut.
 This container is a stand-in till there is native support for `--exit-on-unhealthy` https://github.com/docker/docker/pull/22719.

 ## Supported tags and Dockerfile links